Funding Your Plan

 That is not to suggest that you use your home equity to directly finance your lifestyle, or that you use your home as an ATM, as it’s been referred to in recent years.
 This will not get you the desired result.

-But if you put those dollars into the kind of policy recommended for the Bank on Yourself concept, you could then borrow your equity in the plan to make major purchases, paying your loans back to your plan, so you recapture those costs.
-In the process, you can use those recaptured dollars to fund a worry-free retirement.
+But if you put those dollars into the kind of policy recommended for the Bank on Yourself concept, you could then borrow your equity in the plan to make major purchases, paying your loans back to your plan, so you recapture the interest you now pay to outside finance companies… and so you can ensure you have a worry-free retirement.